Capstone Case Study

-Starting in January, I started doing research that included competitive analysis.
+I started doing research in January that included competitive analysis.
 I also did a risk analysis, identified target users, and identified the desired outcomes.
 I knew that the target users would be Sales associates, Managers, Visual Merchandisers, and Warehouse Personnel.
 These were relatively easy to identify because I knew that this project would be performed only by people currently employed through Furniture Row and working directly in the store.
 The desired outcome I identified was to Increase sales through streamlining the process, increase customer satisfaction by creating confidence in the sales process, and create efficiency to open the manager's time to be more present on the sales floor.

 My first step to bringing the project to life was to survey current employees.
 This survey consisted of 9 questions and took an average time of 9 minutes to complete.
 I wanted to know their main frustration points and what they thought would make their lives easier.
 Thanks to these surveys, I ascertained that the average invoice could take upwards of 20 minutes to complete, a sales associate spends at least 50% of their day on the current system, and that the transition time was a real sticking point for sales.
 To fully visualize the data from my surveys, I decided to converted the data into a value map.
 It was beneficial to see all the ideas and evaluate the most helpful based on effort.